-Meetings: The Bullitt Club holds monthly lecture meetings at the UNC Health Sciences Library.
-During Fall 2020, meetings will be offered virtually through Zoom.
+The Bullitt Club holds lecture meetings at the UNC Health Sciences Library.
+Beginning Fall 2020, and until further notice, meetings will be offered virtually through Zoom.
 All meetings are free and open to the public.

 Please check the meeting schedules for further details or changes that might occur.